-Approval is the most important step when running payroll for hourly employees.
-This is your chance to make sure all the hours worked make sense, so payroll is accurate.
-Once you have approved all employee time cards, you’re ready to run payroll and issue payments to employees.
+Once you approve all your employee time cards, you’re ready to run payroll and issue payments.
+Approval is one of the most important steps when running payroll for employees.
+This is your chance to make sure all the hours add up and are correct so payroll is accurate.

 8. Report and update payroll records

 Payroll records are important for other reasons too.
 For instance, the Age Discrimination in Employment Act (ADEA) requires employers to keep all payroll records for three years.
-That information must include any employee benefit plans (including retirement or insurance) and any written seniority or merit system in place.
+That information must include any employee benefit plans (including retirement or insurance) and any written seniority or merit system.

-Automated payroll and time tracking tools can reduce that time considerably.
-One reason is that most payroll processing solutions calculate payroll taxes for you, which could take hours if done by hand.
+Automated payroll and time-tracking tools can reduce the time to process payroll.
+One reason is that most payroll processing solutions calculate payroll taxes for you, which could take a while if done by hand.

 Meanwhile, payroll services like QuickBooks Payroll can remove that hassle, as well as help speed up the time that your employees get their paycheck with direct deposit.